 - Catholic clergy sex abuse survivor

-All communications with clients are confidential and privileged.
+All communications with clients are confidential to the extent permissible by law, and privileged.
 While some survivors are comfortable sharing their names publicly, others may prefer maintaining privacy in these matters.
 If we were to file a lawsuit on your behalf, we could identify you only as a Jane Doe or John Doe.

 Meet Our Sexual Abuse Division Leaders

 Our sexual abuse lawyers include, among others, Richard M. Serbin, who the media has described as a “crusader” for survivors of sexual abuse; Natalie D’Antonio, a former sexual abuse prosecutor and member of a “Special Victim’s Unit”; Andrew S. Janet, who has represented hundreds of sexual abuse survivors, including women who were sexually exploited by an OBGYN at USC’s university health center; Brenda A. Harkavy, a known leader in prosecuting rapists and other sexual predators; Patrick Thronson, who has represented survivors of clergy sexual abuse and human trafficking, as well as hundreds of women who were sexually abused by an “OBGYN” who obtained a medical license under false pretenses; Matthew White, who advocates for victims that suffered through sexual abuse as children at the hands of religious organizations and in other institutional settings. and Howard A. Janet, a compassionate advocate for sexual abuse survivors who has won record-breaking recoveries in a wide range of high profile cases.